awesome-workshop/collaborative-work-gitlab/episodes/05-resolving-conflicts.md

 git pull
 ```

-then moved to your working branch and rebased
+then moved to your working branch and rebased (after the local commit)

 ```
 git checkout <your branch name>